trivia

 The graph in Figure 3 is called the frequency response characteristics of vibration, and it shows the building's tendency to sway as described in the previous section, for each frequency.
 The frequency on the horizontal axis represents the period of shaking, with slow shaking on the left and faster shaking as one moves to the right.
 The vertical axis is a value representing the ease of shaking at each frequency, with larger values indicating greater ease of shaking.

 The blue line shows the case of resonance without a mass damper, and the red line shows the case where a mass damper is installed.
-It can be seen that the installation of the damping device makes the area around 1 Hz, which was originally prone to swaying, a little less swaying.
-On the other hand, away from this peak, the blue and red lines overlap, showing no effect from vibration control.
+It can be seen that the installation of the damping device makes the area around 1 Hz, which was originally prone to shaking, a little less shaky.
+On the other hand, away from the peak, the blue and red lines overlap, showing no effect from vibration control.

 Mass damper application examples